arfurlaneto/bootcamp-gostack-rocketshoes/README.md

 A shopping cart application developed at Rocketseat's GoStack Bootcamp (https://rocketseat.com.br/bootcamp).

-Front-end build with ReactJs, Redux and Redux Saga.
+Front-end built with ReactJs, Redux and Redux Saga.

 Back-end uses json-server and a static JSON file.